April 6, 2021

 Check in with your agent before getting started

 If you are planning a home-upgrade project, it’s a good idea to reach out to your insurance agent.
 You will want to make sure your homeowner policy will address your needs.
-Should a disaster happen it’s quite possible your current plan will not sufficiently cover potential rebuilding costs for certain alterations or upgrades.
+Should a disaster happen, it’s quite possible your current plan will not sufficiently cover potential rebuilding costs for certain alterations or upgrades.
 Additionally, you may need extra insurance coverage while the improvements are under way.
 Make sure you have the right plan, with the right coverage, before you dig into your renovation projects.

 Pay attention to added value

-Fixing up a home office — Over the past year many families have created or revamped home offices or purchased new office furniture and equipment.
+Fixing up a home office — Over the past few years many families have created or revamped home offices or purchased new office furniture and equipment.
 Their goals?
 To boost efficiency and comfort.
 If this describes your situation, your productivity may not be the only thing that has increased.
 Consider the value you have added to your home.
 The increased value created by your office upgrades may now exceed the amount of coverage included in your personal property insurance.

 Know that when you make structural changes to your home, the overall value of your home may rise.
-There is a good possibility your replacement or rebuilding limits are now too low.
+There is a good possibility that your replacement or rebuilding limits are now too low.
 There’s no time like the present to get the coverage you need.

-Document changes along the way
+Document home-upgrade changes along the way

 As spring marches toward summer, you may have plans to expand your overall living space into the outdoors by creating a safe and comforting backyard sanctuary.
 Or maybe you are adding a play fort or treehouse for the kids.
 You probably need extra coverage for these external improvements.